 The internet is going berserk with the ongoing events happening in the world.
-So, there can be a few instances where you might hear something about coronavirus vaccine, or cannabis as a cure for the COVID-19 infection.
+So, there can be a few instances where you might hear something about the coronavirus vaccine, or cannabis as a cure for the COVID-19 infection.
 But, instead of falling into such doubtful statements, keep a note of a few points.
 Here it goes.

-- Considering the ill-effects of smoking, we recommend you to stop inhaling or vaping cannabis products.
+- Considering the ill-effects of smoking, we recommend you stop inhaling or vaping cannabis products.
 There’s always a next time.

 - If you live in a legal cannabis state, switch to other healthier options.
 But, use only in moderation, especially if you are going to use edibles (they contain higher sugar content).
 Also, they have a terrible reputation for making you a bit tipsy.
 So, go slow and low when it comes to consuming edibles.